-See Appendix A for a robust discussion of the SBIR/STTR Technical Data Rights regime.
+See Attachment 10 for a robust discussion of the SBIR/STTR Technical Data Rights regime.
 If an applicant plans to submit assertions IAW DFARS 252.227-7017, identification and assertion of use, release, or disclosure restrictions MUST be included with the proposal submission.
 If selected, the contract will not be awarded until assertions are negotiated and/or approved.
 Applicants wishing to assert data rights shall include the following table on this slide:

-Technical Data/ Basis for Assertion Asserted Rights Name of
+Technical Basis for Assertion Asserted Name of

+Data/ • None Rights Person

-Computer None Category Person
+Computer Developed Category Asserting

-Software Developed None Asserting
+Software exclusively at • None Restrictions

-Furnished with exclusively Government Restrictions
+Furnished private • Government

-Restrictions at private Purpose

-expense Rights
+with expense Purpose

-Developed Limited Rights
+Restrictions Developed Rights

-partially at (Technical Data)
+partially at • Limited

-private Restricted

-expense Rights
+private expense Rights

-- (Software)

-Specifically
+(Technical

+Data)